 - Veggies: For some added nutrition, add vegetables like squash, zucchini, or cauliflower.

-What do you eat with pupusas?
+What can I serve with pupusas?

 What's the difference between a pupusa and an arepa?